 484 Main St. Penticton, BC V2A 5C5

-Generally, though, it seems buyers are reluctant to take the plunge until there's more certainty about the economy - job security.
+Generally, it seems buyers are reluctant to take the plunge until there's more certainty about the economy.

+It all comes down to first- and second-time buyers.
 The housing market is like dominoes - a first-time buyer purchasing a condo allows the condo owner to move up to a townhouse.
 Both still need mortgages.
 And on and on up the chain it goes, eventually to the seller who no longer needs a mortgage to purchase.
-This is the type of buyer we often see in the Okanagan - many of them are now waiting for their homes to sell in order to buy here.
+This is the type of buyer we often see in the Okanagan - many of them are now waiting for their homes to sell in order to buy, whether they already live here and plan to downsize or whether they're coming here from other areas..

 So the next three to four months are setting up to be a consequential indicator of what the future may be for sellers and buyers.
 Seemingly at a snail's pace the federal government and provinces are moving toward strengthening intra-provincial trade and solidifying trade connections with other countries while navigating through the demands of Donald Trump.